Quick Start

 script: echo "hello world"

-, copy the content into the configuration file,
+copy the above content into the file, commit, and push

 branch.